Closed-Form Expressions of Ergodic Capacity and MMSE Achievable Sum Rate for MIMO Jacobi and Rayleigh Fading Channels: Conclusions

 \section{Conclusions}

-This paper focused on the Jacobi fading channel and a new expression is proposed for the ergodic capacity.
+This paper focused on the MIMO Jacobi fading channel and a new expression is proposed for the ergodic capacity.
 This new expression allows to better understand the role of each of the parameters and, with this formula, numerical evaluation of the capacity does not require the computation of a sum of Jacobi polynomials.
-This expression was used to make the connection between optical and wireless MIMO channel and allowed to propose a new expression for the capacity of Gaussian MIMO channel.
-Finally, numerical simulations were used to verify mathematical derivations and shows the evolution of the capacity versus SNR and versus the number of transmit antennas.
+This expression was used to make the connection between optical MIMO channel and wireless MIMO channels and allowed us to propose a new expression for the capacity of the MIMO Rayleigh fading channel.
+Furthermore, we use the above capacity formulas to find new expressions of the ergodic sum rate with MMSE receiver over both MIMO Jacobi and Rayleigh fading channels.
+Finally, numerical simulations were used to verify mathematical derivations and show the evolution of the ergodic capacity versus SNR and versus the number of transmitters and receivers. \appendices